Hvaheterdu/Games/GameOfLife/README.md

 $ python main.py -h
 ```

-in the terminal window if you are on Linux or Windows.
+in the terminal window if you are on a Linux or Windows machine.

 Since the program uses *argparse*, an information table will appear with a description on how to run the program.